WOODS

 HICKORY

 Hickory, known for its remarkable density and strength, is the hardest wood we offer.
-It is notably shock and abrasion resistant, the coarse yet successive grain making for slightly textured surfaces and undeniable durability.
-The grain pattern of hickory is reminiscent of oak and quarter-sawn with similar patterned and directional grain.
-Hickory is a mix of dark heartwood and lighter sapwood, giving it its own peculiar style and look.
-Hickory is usually a higher priced wood than many other wood species.
+It is notably shock and abrasion resistant and so is commonly used to make axe and sledge hammer handles.
+As furniture, it offers undeniable durability.
+Hickory’s grain is reminiscent of oak but is finer and smoother.
+Our hickory furniture utilizes a mix of dark heartwood and lighter sapwood giving it a unique style and look.
+Hickory is usually found at a higher point than other hardwood species.

 RUSTIC HICKORY